Application Essays

 This is the most common type of Follow-on Service Project students propose and can be very beneficial to increase study abroad participation at your home institution.
 Consider consulting with the study abroad office to address any challenges or needs your home institution faces in order to offer support through your project and positively impact your campus and peers.

-- Volunteering or working in the study abroad office as a Peer Mentor/Advisor to potential study abroad students, sharing information about the Gilman Scholarship.
+- Volunteering or working in the study abroad office as a Peer Mentor/Advisor to potential study abroad students, sharing information about the Gilman Program.

-- Representing the study abroad office and Gilman Scholarship at presentations/information sessions on study abroad.
+- Representing the study abroad office and the Gilman Program at presentations/information sessions on study abroad.

-- Submitting an article on their experiences abroad and Gilman Scholarship to the Study Abroad office newsletter for distribution or publication, either while they are still abroad or upon their return.
+- Submitting an article on their experiences abroad and Gilman Program to the Study Abroad office newsletter for distribution or publication, either while they are still abroad or upon their return.

-- Serving as a resource person for a specific country/program/field of study that would advise/assist potential study abroad students, sharing information about the Gilman Scholarship.
+- Serving as a resource person for a specific country/program/field of study that would advise/assist potential study abroad students, sharing information about the Gilman Program.

 Other Outreach:

-- Submitting an article or series of articles on their experiences abroad and the Gilman Scholarship to their campus or hometown paper upon their return to the U.S.
+- Submitting an article or series of articles on their experiences abroad and the Gilman Program to their campus or hometown paper upon their return to the U.S.

 - Working with another local organization to share information on study abroad and the country they studied in with their members